Project Builder

 Project Builder is a grant proposal incubator for climate resilience projects in the Great Bay Watershed.
 It helps communities turn ideas into strong, fundable projects that build climate resilience.

-Each cycle has climate-related theme.
 Project Builder applications are due July 1, 2025.

-2025 Project Theme & Criteria: Extreme Heat and/or Flooding
+2025 Project Theme & Criteria

+The 2025 project theme is extreme heat and/or flooding.
+All projects must address the theme.
 To be eligible, proposals must align with the following criteria:

 ✔ Project Builder ideas must: